Skip to content

 .ipc.send

 Signature: (.ipc.send h msg).
-Sends msg synchronously — blocks until the server replies.
+Sends msg synchronously — blocks until the peer replies.

 STR Parsed as Rayfall, evaluated, result returned.